amolabs/docs/crypto.md

 # Notes on Cryptography

 ## General
-AMO blockchain uses industry-standard cryptographic algorithms instead of non-standard ones such as secp256k1 or Keccak.
-This is because the typical target environment of AMO is embedded devices and rather conservative environments such as cars.
+AMO-compliant blockchain clients use industry-standard cryptographic algorithms instead of non-standard ones such as secp256k1 or Keccak.
+This is because the typical target environment of AMO is rather conservative environments such as cars or embedded devices.
 This decision has pros and cons:

 ##### Pros
 - Can use CMVP-certified cryptographic modules